 Warm water – a little more than half a cup

 How to prepare the solution.
 Mixing this cleaning detergent is actually very simple – you just need to put all the ingredients mentioned above inside a spray bottle and shake it well, until you get them to mix.
 And the best part is, that you don't have to worry about scratches on your windows, because there are no ingredients in this solution, which might cause it.
 If you can smell the vinegar when you apply it to the windows, don't worry!
 The vinegar is a very strong cleaning agent, which dries quickly, and the scent will completely vanish after a few minutes.
-This will provide you with a meticulous window cleaning experience.
+This will provide your windows the spotless cleaning they need.
 And the fact that it dries quickly also helps, because this way there won't be any streaks on the surface after you're done cleaning.
 A very common problem for people with single glazed windows, is mould growth around the window frame.
 The insulation is not so strong, and with time the constant condensation leads to mould all around your windows.
 You have nothing to worry about though, because the vinegar is also a natural mould killer, which will not only leave your window surface clean and spotless but will also kill all the toxic mould.

 Tips and precautions.
 Some domestic window cleaning solutions leave some wax build-up, which can't be removed using only vinegar.
 This is why you have to add one tablespoon of washing up liquid you like.
 Combined with the vinegar, it will remove all the build-ups on your glass surface.